Runa-Chin/Runa-Chin/README.md

 </a>

 ### Glad to see you here!
-I am a System Administrator who works independently and also a Graphic Designer who has 5 years experince there, except for my SysAdmin job which is still only 8 months experience.
+I am a System Administrator who works independently and also a Graphic Designer who has 5 years experince there, except for my SysAdmin job which is almost 14 months experience.
 I use operating systems such as Windows 10 and Linux distributions in my systems management work such as Debian Sid, openSUSE Tumbleweed, Void Linux, and several other Linux distributions.

 I work the hours I want and whenever I have an Internet connection.
 So if I'm not connected to the internet it means I'm not working.
 Currently I have not entered any company for me to work, and as much as possible I will remain independent in the future.